Taxonomon/txn-fivem/README.md

 shared code already gets transpiled and added to the respective scripts, making shared scripts redundant.

-This is why the main package structure for each package splits into
+This is why the main package structure for each package splits into:

 - client
 - server
 - common

-whereas common holds all code that would otherwise land in a shared script.
+whereas `common` holds all code that would otherwise land in a shared script.

 Here's a rundown of all current packages and their responsibilities: